kiba/Writings/from_earth/chp5_chemical_hijinks.md

 "Anyway, for your information, I am making rocket fuels."

 "Really?
-What dust forumulation you're using?"
+What dust formulation you're using?"

 "Silly Ruby, I am not using any dust."